Pride Of Manchester Manchester United shirts 2000-2008

 The 50th Anniversay of Munich kit

 On Sunday 10th February 2008, Manchester United played Manchester City in a premiership derby match at Old Trafford.
 It was the closest fixture to February 6th - 50 years since the Busby Babes Munich Air Disaster.
 To mark the occasion, United wore a replica kit similar to one the Busby Babes wore (a 1950's design).
 The AIG, Nike and United badge were all removed.
-Manchester City wore their normal kit although their sponsor was removed from the shirt.
-Although the kit looked classy on the likes of Ronaldo, sadly it didn't bring the Reds much luck as they went on to lose the game 2-1.
+Manchester City also wore a special sponsor free shirt, with both teams reverting back to the 1-11 numbering system.
+Whilst the kit looked classy on the likes of Ronaldo, sadly it didn't bring the Reds much luck as they went on to lose the game 2-1.
 In addition to the change of kit, a red and white scarf was given to every home supporter to wear on the day (and blue and white for City fans).
 (This kit was never available to buy and was a one-off to mark the 50th Anniversary).

 manchester